FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-3/README.md

  * Modifying the `rules` file to call whatever commands are necessary to compile the application and to install it into the package root directory.
  * Modifying the `control` file to add a few magic pakcages dependency keywords, build dependencies, and architecture information.

 You have also learned what debhelper is, how it relates to the mysterious `control/compat` file, and how you can see what debhelper is doing.
+But so far we have only used debhelper as minimally as is necessary to learn how it works.
+In the next tutorial we will show you how to make full use of debhelper, to the extent that debhelper may look like magic to those who haven't read this tutorial 3.